 - In some cases, treatment aims to ease symptoms.
 For example, if a cancer is advanced then you may require treatments such as painkillers or other treatments to help keep you free of pain or other symptoms.
 Some treatments may be used to reduce the size of a cancer, which may ease symptoms such as pain.

-An operation to remove the uterus (hysterectomy) and ovaries is a common treatment.
-It is common for the Fallopian tubes and both ovaries to be removed as well.
-Many operations are now performed laparoscopically (key-hole).
-If the cancer is at an early stage and has not spread, then surgery alone can be curative.
+An operation to remove your uterus (hysterectomy) and ovaries is a common treatment.
+It is common for your Fallopian tubes and both ovaries to be removed as well.
+Many operations are now performed by a keyhole procedure (laparoscopically).
+If the cancer is at an early stage and has not spread then surgery alone can be curative.

 If the cancer has spread to other parts of the body, surgery may still be advised, often in addition to other treatments.
 Even if the cancer is advanced and a cure is not possible, some surgical techniques may still have a place to ease symptoms - for example, to relieve a blockage of the bowel or urinary tract which has been caused by the spread of the cancer.

 Radiotherapy is a treatment which uses high-energy beams of radiation which are focused on cancerous tissue.
 This kills cancer cells or stops cancer cells from multiplying.
-(See separate leaflet called Radiotherapy for more details.)
 Radiotherapy alone can be curative for early-stage endometrial cancer and may be an alternative to surgery.
 In some cases radiotherapy may be advised in addition to surgery.

 Even if the cancer is advanced and a cure is not possible, radiotherapy may still have a place to ease symptoms.
 For example, radiotherapy may be used to shrink secondary tumours which have developed in other parts of the body and are causing pain.

 Chemotherapy is a treatment of cancer using anti-cancer drugs.
 They kill cancer cells, or stop them from multiplying.
-See separate leaflet called Chemotherapy with cytotoxic medicines for more details.
 Chemotherapy is not a standard treatment for endometrial cancer but may be given in certain situations (usually in addition to radiotherapy or surgery).

 What is the outlook (prognosis)?

-There is a good chance of a cure if endometrial cancer is diagnosed and treated when the disease is at an early stage.
+There is an excellent chance of a cure if cancer of the inside lining of the womb (uterus) - known as endometrial cancer - is diagnosed and treated when the disease is at an early stage.
 This is when the cancer is confined to the uterus and has not spread.
 Many cases are diagnosed at an early stage because abnormal vaginal bleeding often develops at an early stage of the disease and alerts women (and their doctors) to the possibility of cancer.
 For women who are diagnosed when the cancer has already spread, a cure is less likely but still possible.
 Even if a cure is not possible, treatment can often slow down the progression of the cancer.